Advancing the Quality of Health Care Transition for Black Autistic Adolescent Girls

 Constantino, 2020; Maenner et al., 2021; Lovelace et al., 2018; Purtway & Johnson, 2005

-In this project, we will learn about the health care experiences of Black autistic girls and women, including those who are self-diagnosed, to inform recommendations and strategies for health care providers to improve engagement and access to equitable health care.
+In this project, we learned about the health care experiences of Black autistic girls and women, including those who are self-diagnosed, to inform recommendations and strategies for health care providers to improve engagement and access to equitable health care.

 Complete your gift to help keep families at the center of children’s health care